-Cornell College is undertaking a major renovation of four residence halls.
+Cornell College is in the midst of a major renovation of four residence halls.

-The $10 million, 15-month project will completely renovate and modernize Pauley, Rorem, Tarr, and Dows halls, four residence halls built in the 1960s that house a total of about 300 students.
-Work will continue through August 2015.
+The $10 million, 15-month project involves completely renovating and modernizing Pauley, Rorem, Tarr, and Dows halls, four residence halls built in the 1960s that house a total of about 300 students.
+Work continues through August 2015.

-The renovations will include more inviting entrances and patios for each building, more natural light and activity spaces, new and expanded bathrooms, and upgrades to student rooms, including new flooring, lighting and furniture.
-All mechanical systems, including electrical, heating and plumbing, will be replaced.
-New energy efficient windows will be installed in student rooms, as well.
+The renovations include more inviting entrances and patios for each building, more natural light and activity spaces, new and expanded bathrooms, and upgrades to student rooms, including new flooring, lighting and furniture.
+All mechanical systems, including electrical, heating and plumbing, is being replaced.
+New energy efficient windows are being installed in student rooms, as well.